Home Network Monitoring (A Complete Guide)

 How Is Home Network Monitoring Performed?

 Home network monitoring can be performed either on one computer or multiple computers.
 Performing network monitoring on a single computer is quite simple.
-But monitoring multiple computers that connects to a network is a bit complicate.
+But monitoring multiple computers that connect to a network is a bit complicated.
 We will take you through both ways.

 See also: Find Default Router Gateway